The WSU School of Music offers two degree types; (1) the Bachelor of Music (BM), and (2) the Bachelor of Arts in Music (BA)

 The Bachelor of Music degree is offered to students with majors in performance, music education, and music history and literature.
+This degree is a professional degree that requires at least 60% of the courses to be in music.
 Each student must consult with an advisor in planning a program.
 See the Undergraduate Catalog for details.

 The Bachelor of Arts degree is intended for students who may desire a more general education, but with an emphasis in music.
 This degree program allows more flexibility in selection of courses than does the Bachelor of Music degree.
 The requirements are shown in the Undergraduate Catalog.